How to Find an

 Get a professional piano instructor from the start

-• inspire a love of music
+• Inspire a genuine love of music

-• motivate you to challenge and grow
+• Encourage you to take on challenges and grow as a pianist

-• give constant, detailed feedback
+• Provide consistent, detailed feedback

 Degrees in Piano Performance or Pedagogy